Dr Catherine Purcell

 I am currently supervising the following PhD students:

-I’m interested in research relating to neurodevelopmental disorders (for example: Dyspraxia / Developmental Coordination Disorder; Developmental Language Disorder; Auttism Spectrum Conditions; Dyslexia) and independent safe mobility in a variety of contexts, such as road crossing and driving.
+I'm interested in research relating to either neurodivergent children and adults (for example: Dyspraxia / Developmental Coordination Disorder; Developmental Language Disorder; ADHD, Auttism Spectrum Conditions; Dyslexia) and / or active travel.